TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 <br>

 ### Contents:

+Pipeline to be optimized  [`nfcore/methylseq`](https://nf-co.re/methylseq)

-- Using custom containers for different steps of the pipeline
+- Using custom containers for different steps of the pipeline, overriding the default ones
-- Increasing resources for some processes
+- Increasing resources for specific processes
 - Changing arguments for different modules
 - Reducing parallelism for controlled experiments
 - Max cpu/time/memory of the pipeline and processes
-- Pipeline to be optimized  [`nfcore/methylseq`](https://nf-co.re/methylseq)

 Training Resources: